addhome2001/raspberrypi-ap/README.md

 /etc/dnsmasq.conf (DNS)
 /etc/hostapd/hostapd.conf (HOST AP)
 ```
 Tell the system where to find the hostapd.conf in the /etc/default/hostapd.
-Find the line with #DAEMON_CONF, and replace it with
+Find the line with **#DAEMON_CONF**, and replace it with
 ```
 DAEMON_CONF="/etc/hostapd/hostapd.conf"
 ```